Royal Scots Greys: Seven Years' War

 The Scots Greys passed the seven years between the Treaty of Aix-la-Chapelle and the start of the Seven Years' War moving from station to station within Great Britain.
 The years passed relatively uneventfully for the regiment.
 The major development during this period was the addition of a light company to the Scots Greys in 1755.

 However, soon after the light company was raised, with Britain entering into the Seven Years' War, it was detached from the Scots Greys and combined with the light companies of other cavalry regiments to form a temporary, separate light battalion.
 This light battalion would be employed raiding the French coast.
-One of the most notable raids was the attack on St. Malo from the 5 to 7 June 1758.
+One of the most notable raids was the attack on St. Malo from 5 to 7 June 1758.
 The raid resulted in the destruction of the shipping at St. Malo.

 The balance of the regiment was transferred to Germany, where it joined the army commanded by Prince Ferdinand of Brunswick.
 Assigned to the cavalry under the command of Lord George Sackville, the Scots Greys arrived in Germany in 1758.
 The following year, the Scots Greys took part in the Battle of Bergen on 13 April 1759.
 There, the forces of Britain, Hanover, Brunswick, and Hesse-Kassel were defeated, leaving the cavalry, including the Scots Greys, to cover the retreat.
 Because of the rear-guard action by the British cavalry, the army was able to survive to fight again later that year near Minden.

 Reeling after the defeat at Bergen, the British army and its allies reformed and engaged in a series of manoeuvres with the French armies.
 Eventually, the two forces collided on 1 August 1759 at the Battle of Minden.
 The Scots Greys, still part of Sackville's command, were held back due to Sackville's delay.
 Eventually, while Sackville consulted with his superiors, his deputy, on his own initiative, finally ordered the Scots Greys and the rest of the cavalry forward.
 However, when Sackville returned, he countermanded the order and the cavalry held its place.
 Once the battle appeared won, with the French retreating, the Scots Greys and the rest of the cavalry pressed the pursuit of the retreating French army.